Are you consciously designing your life? Do you really understand what that means and how to do it?

 If you take away nothing else from this article, this may be the one piece of wisdom you want to hold on to.

 We live in a society where “busy” is celebrated.
-The problem is, when busy becomes your default way of living, the things you care most about have a way of getting buried under other stuff.
+The problem is that when busy becomes your default way of living, the things you care most about have a way of getting buried under other stuff.

 That’s why the subtle art of learning to say no more often is necessary if you want to start designing your life.

-One truth about life is that we only get so much of it.
-Another truth is, we don’t know how much we get.
-And one last truth is that you can’t do two things at once — at least not effectively.
+One truth about life is that you can’t do two things at once — at least not effectively.

-If you add all of those together, that means with the unknown, limited time you have, you’re either designing your life, or you are falling victim to what Brendon Burchard calls “other people’s agendas.”
+If you add together the unknown and the limited time you have, you’re either designing your life, or you are falling victim to others’ agendas.

 We live in a culture where “no” has a negative connotation.
 Because of that, most people grow up lacking the ability to effectively take a stand for their time and confidently say no to something.